 Includes an interview with Larry F. Norman, author of The Public Mirror: Molière and the Social Commerce of Depiction.

 Directed by Rosalind Ayres.
-Recorded before a live audience at The Invisible Studios, West Hollywood in June of 2012.
+Recorded at The Invisible Studios, West Hollywood in June of 2012.

 Lead funding for The Misanthrope was made possible with support from the Sidney E. Frank Foundation.